nayomirana/Declarative-semantic-enrichment-of-spatial-data/Use case3/README.md

   -f geofunctions.ttl
 ```
 You can use [RMLMapper-Java](https://drive.google.com/file/d/1wOW44Nlq9NA_ie_twcSx6sEzHPKuc6qs/view?usp=drive_link) to execute the mapping commands.
+In the mapping process, Steps 1 and 3 use functions declared in the [geofunctions.ttl](https://github.com/nayomirana/Declarative-semantic-enrichment-of-spatial-data/tree/main/Use%20case3/src/GeoGREL) file.
+Therefore, this file must be specified in the execution command.

 **Step 1:** Map each geometry record from all source data files directly to geometry object instances.